MAQuesada/Google-Workspace-Agent/README.md

 * 📧 **Email Operations**: Send, read, and organize emails
 * 👥 **Contact Management**: Add, update, and search contacts
 * 🗓️ **Date Intelligence**: Smart date handling and scheduling
+* 🔎 **Web Search**: Find relevant information on the web to respond with proper groundness.
 * 🔄 **Multi-account Support**: Route operations to the correct Google account
 * 🧠 **Orchestration**: Central planning and task delegation
 * 📝 **Verification**: Check if there is sufficient context and valid data to proceed with calling the next manager in a multi-step process.